-The winners of the 2016 prize will be announced at the BCLA Postgraduate Reception to take place on 7 November 2016.
-The jury, which consisted of members of the BCLA Executive Committee, has awarded the following:
+The winners of the 2016 prize were announced at the BCLA Postgraduate Reception, which took place on 7 November 2016.
+The jury, which consisted of members of the BCLA Executive Committee, awarded the following:

 First prize: Susannah Stevenson (UCL) for “(Artificial) silk girls: Silk as a social signifier in the changing consumer societies of Émile Zola’s Au Bonheur des Dames and Irmgard Keun’s Das kunstseidene Mädchen”.

 Second prize: Hajer Gam (UCL) for “Death, Life and Love as forms of consumption in Emile Zola’s Au Bonheur des Dames and Thérèse Raquin”.